What is the civic integration process?

 Depending on your learning route, you will be obliged to attend certain group sessions.
 The group sessions for Knowledge of Dutch Society (KNM) and Participation Statement Process (PVT) are compulsory for all learning routes.
 The Job Market and Participation Module (MAP) is only compulsory for the B1 and Self-reliance routes.
 Find out more about these sessions in steps 7, 8 and 9.

-You will take a course at Vista College.
+You will take a course.
 During the course sessions, you will learn about the history, customs and culture of the Netherlands.
 For example, you will learn about the Dutch government.
 You will also learn how Dutch people interact with one another and what they do in various situations.
 For example: what should you do if you get sick?
-What should you do with your household rubbish?
+What do you do with your household rubbish?

 Once you have completed all the sessions, you will sign the Participation Statement.
 By signing it, you state that you know and will respect the core values of the Netherlands.

 You will attend group sessions organised by the municipality.
 During these sessions, you will learn about working in the Netherlands.
 You will learn what sort of jobs are available and what their requirements are here.
 You will also learn how to apply for a job in the Netherlands, for example by writing a letter and going for an interview.
 The goal is for you to be able to find a job later.

 You will gain 40 hours of work experience.
 You can do that by doing volunteer work or an internship or by visiting companies.
 The Dutch Council for Refugees will help you with this.

 Once you have finished all the sessions, you will have an interview with your contact person at the municipality.
 You will talk about what you have learned and what sort of work you would like to do.
 Your contact person can help you find a job.

 Do you already have a job and enough work experience?
 Then you may not need to attend these sessions.
 You should talk to your contact person about this.